 1. Planting Too Late in the Season

-Honeysuckle vines should be planted during the spring in cooler climates because their roots thrive when cool and shaded.
-Make sure to wait until the final frost before planting them.
+Honeysuckle vines should be planted in cooler climates during spring because their roots thrive when cool and shaded.
+However, make sure to wait until the final frost before planting them.

 2. Too Little Water at First, Too Much Water Later

 This type of vine is sensitive to the amount of water and moisture it receives.
-When you first plant your Honeysuckle, the plant will need a considerable amount of water to help it grow.
-However, by the time summer arrives your vine will be more fortified and only need small amounts of water, even during dry spells.
-Many people make the mistake of continuing to water the plant equally throughout these different stages, which is a definite recipe for harmful overwatering in the summer months.
+When you first plant your Honeysuckle, it will need a considerable amount of water to help it grow.
+However, your vine will be more fortified when summer arrives and only need small amounts of water, even during dry spells.
+Unfortunately, many people mistake watering the plant equally throughout these different stages, which is a definite recipe for harmful overwatering in the summer months.

-The more important goal isn’t to provide the vine with excess moisture, but rather to retain the modest level of moisture that is proper for flourishing.
+The more important goal isn't to provide the vine with excess moisture but rather to retain the modest level of proper moisture for flourishing.
 To retain moisture, mulch the base of the plant heavily.
 A 2-inch (5 cm) layer of dried leaves, pine needles, or shredded bark makes an ideal mulch for the Honeysuckle vine.